sglim2/kube-threadsched/README.md

 ## How It Works

  1. Polling:
-The scheduler continuously polls the Kubernetes API for pods that are pending scheduling and have their spec.schedulerName set to dragonfly-namespacedThreadSpread-scheduler.
+The scheduler continuously polls the Kubernetes API for pods that are pending scheduling and have their spec.schedulerName set to namespacedThreadSpread-scheduler.
  2. Node Selection:
 For each pod, the scheduler:
    * Lists all nodes and retrieves their CPU capacity from node.Status.Capacity.